mbaojichinenyenwa/HackBio-Coding-Internship/Stage 2 Folder/Task 2.2/README.md

     print(f"Not enough data for statistical test on max growth times.")

 print(f"# Observations:")
-print(f"# Add your notes about the plots and numbers here.")
+print(f"# Add notes about the plots and numbers.")